I once missed a product launch we’d spent three months building toward.

 Clarity is paramount in any project.
 But how do you guarantee everyone has clarity?

-In my experience, the best way is to ensure each team member understands their role and responsibilities.
+In my experience, the best way is to ensure each team member understands their role and responsibilities right from day one.
 And to achieve this, you need to carefully assess the skills required for each project activity and create a structure that leverages each person’s strengths.

 I’ve found tools like the Responsibility Assignment Matrix (RAM) or a RACI chart to be invaluable in providing this clarity.